phyohan88/AirBnB-clone/README.md

 Return all the bookings for a spot specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Request
+- Request

-  * Method: ?
+  - Method: GET
-  * URL: ?
+  - URL: "/spots/:spotId/bookings"
-  * Body: none
+  - Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+- Successful Response: If you ARE NOT the owner of the spot.

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {